reihnagm/React-Redux-Hiring-Channel-Website/README.md

 # Hiring Channel App
-This is an open-source project using ReactJS and Redux, this project is not for profit and is used only as an object of study on development.
+This is an open-source project using ReactJS and Redux
 ![8JHGs.jpg](https://cdn.imgpaste.net/2020/01/28/8JHGs.jpg)

 ## Prerequiste